Hunting PLC (HTG.L) (LON:HTG) Shares Gap Up to $175.90

-HTG has been the topic of several recent analyst reports.
-JPMorgan Chase & Co. dropped their price objective on Hunting PLC (HTG.L) from GBX 210 ($2.74) to GBX 190 ($2.48) and set a “neutral” rating on the stock in a research report on Friday, November 20th.
-Barclays reaffirmed an “underweight” rating and set a GBX 260 ($3.40) price objective on shares of Hunting PLC (HTG.L) in a research report on Friday, August 28th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and an average price target of GBX 286.82 ($3.75).
+A number of research firms have recently weighed in on HTG.
+JPMorgan Chase & Co. cut their target price on Hunting PLC (HTG.L) from GBX 210 ($2.74) to GBX 190 ($2.48) and set a “neutral” rating for the company in a research report on Friday, November 20th.
+Barclays restated an “underweight” rating and set a GBX 260 ($3.40) price objective on shares of Hunting PLC (HTG.L) in a research report on Friday, August 28th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus price target of GBX 286.82 ($3.75).

 About Hunting PLC (HTG.L) (LON:HTG)